 So when it comes to removing any remaining cat poop from your garden there are a few rules you ought to stick to:

-c) Line one bin liner with another to prevent any parasites from spreading and then dispose of in your garbage
+c) Line one bin liner with another to prevent any parasites from spreading and then dispose of in your rubbish bin.

 d) If the cat has buried their poop, then ensure you dig up both the poop and an inch or so of the surrounding area to ensure you catch every morsel.
 Remember, Toxoplasma Gondii can survive for 18 months!

-f) It should go without saying but always clean your hands after cleaning up poop
+f) It should go without saying but always clean your hands after cleaning up poop.
+Scrub them with antibacterial soap for at least 30 seconds to ensure your hands are completed cleaned of any sign of the bacteria.

 How to Stop Cats Pooping In Your Garden